maiweijie2009/Udacity_Disaster_response/README.md

 ## Introduction

 This repo is for the Disaster reponse project of the Udacity data science nanodegree.
-In this project, a machine learning pipeline is built to categorize emergenec messages based on the needs communicated by the sender.
+In this project, a machine learning pipeline is built to categorize emergence messages based on the needs communicated by the sender.

 ## Dependencies
 - Python 3.5+